Buffalo Chicken Dip

 Can I use canned chicken?

 I've used canned chicken in this recipe when I didn't have anything else on hand, and it works fine.
 Grab the 9.75 oz can, drain it well, and break it up with a fork before adding it to the skillet.
-The texture is a little softer than rotisserie chicken, but once it's mixed into the sauce and cheese, I honestly can't tell much difference.
+The texture is a little softer than rotisserie chicken, but once it's mixed into the sauce and cheese, I can't tell much difference.

 Can I use hot sauce instead of buffalo wing sauce?